Ridhimakathait/attendance-system1/README.md

 This project uses **machine learning** and **facial recognition** to automate the attendance management process.
 It leverages **Convolutional Neural Networks (CNNs)** for face detection and recognition to track and log attendance accurately in real-time.
 The system aims to reduce human intervention, minimize errors, and increase efficiency in attendance management.

 ## Features
-- **Facial Recognition**: Using CNN-based models to detect and recognize faces in real-time.
+- **Facial Recognition**: Improved accuracy threshold for face recognition.
 - **Automated Attendance**: Real-time logging of attendance with minimal human intervention.
+- **User Interface**: Added GUI functionality for uploading images and logging attendance.
 - **Database Integration**: SQLite-based database to store attendance records.
-- **User Interface**: A simple interface to view and manage attendance data.

 ## Technologies Used
 - **Python** (3.x)